 4. Place a piece of vendace on top of each bread and decorate with dill and trout roe.

 Cured beef sirloin with sea-buckthorn berry jam (10 portions)

 500 g beef tenderloin (coeur de fillet)

 1.5 tbsp sea salt

 1 crushed bay leaf

 1 tbsp sea-buckthorn berry jam

-1. Mix all the spices and sprinkle over the fillet.
+2. Mix all the spices together into a mixture and thoroughly rub evenly over the fillet.

-2. Wrap tightly in plastic wrap, close ends and refrigerate for two hours.
+3. Wrap tightly in plastic wrap, close ends and refrigerate for two or three hours.

-4. Before cutting, let the beef sirloin thaw at room temperature for 30 minutes.
+5. Before cutting, let the beef sirloin thaw at room temperature for about one hour.

-6. Decorate with sea-buckthorn berry jam and finely chopped chives.
+6. Decorate with sea-buckthorn berry jam and finely chopped chives before serving.